elinchenresearch/Autarchic-Container-Living-Epistemic-Architecture/Part I — Foundations/01_Why Context Matters.md

 ---

+## 5. Origin of CLS
+The initial development of the Context Lattice System grew from the lived experience of moving between **Chinese** and **Western** epistemic traditions.
+- The Chinese side emphasizes process, embeddedness, and relational reasoning.
+- The Western side emphasizes categorization, abstraction, and universality.

+Navigating between them revealed that **context itself had to be preserved as a unit of reasoning**.
+This insight generalized: the need for **context integrity** exists at all scales — cultural, disciplinary, institutional, and cognitive.

+---

-## 5. Why This Matters for a Discipline
+## 6. Why This Matters for a Discipline
 Without treating context as central:
 - Philosophy produces false universals.
 - Science misapplies its models.